MazeMap/URL-API/URL-API.md

 ## Specifying a custom view

 To override the default center point of the view, use the `viewtype` and `view` parameters.
-The syntax was discussed in general under 'POIs in general'.
-The value of `viewtype` defines the format expected by the `view` parameter.
+These parameters follow the same syntax as the POIs discussed under [POIs in general](#pois-in-general):

 ```
 viewtype=poi&view=<MazeMap POI ID>